moskensoap/makelink/README.md

     makepkg-mingw --cleanbuild --syncdeps --force --noconfirm

+To solve CRLF error, you may run:

+    dos2unix PKGBUILD

 4.You should check the downloaded source code files, ./src/makelink-<version>/main.c and ./src/makelink-<version>/Makefile, to ensure everything is correct.

 5.To install the package, run: